 For security purposes, create a new network.
 You can control who has access by adding firewall rules or by using another access control method.

 If your project has a default VPC network, don't use it.
 Instead, create your own VPC network so that the only firewall rules in effect are those that you create explicitly.

 During deployment, VM instances typically require access to the internet to download Google's monitoring agent.
 If you are using one of the SAP-certified Linux images that are available from Google Cloud, the VM instance also requires access to the internet in order to register the license and to access OS vendor repositories.
 A configuration with a NAT gateway and with VM network tags supports this access, even if the target VMs do not have external IPs.

 Go to Cloud Shell.

-Create a new network in the custom subnetworks mode:
+To create a new network in the custom subnetworks mode, run:

 gcloud compute networks create [YOUR_NETWORK_NAME] --subnet-mode custom

 [YOUR_NETWORK_NAME]is the name of the new network.
 The network name can contain only lowercase characters, digits, and the dash character (-).

 --subnet-mode customto avoid using the default auto mode, which automatically creates a subnet in each Compute Engine region.
 For more information, see Subnet creation mode.